The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 During the Conference, All-Star, World-Renowned Atrial Fibrillation Experts Shared the Most Recent Developments in Afib Treatment, Along with Ways You Can More Effectively Work with Your Healthcare Team for the Best Possible Results.

-This year, we leveraged what I saw and heard at a number of medical conferences to put together an agenda based on the latest information.
-This means what you learn will be new, even if you’ve attended past conferences.
-In addition, we focused on taking a deep dive into afib as well as innovations in afib treatment, so you will learn more about managing and even stopping afib.
+This year, we leveraged what I saw and heard at a number of medical conferences to put together an agenda based on the latest information and the needs you shared in the survey.
+This means what you will learn from the recordings will be new, even if you’ve attended past conferences.
+We focused on taking a deep dive into afib as well as innovations in afib treatment, so you will learn more about managing and even stopping afib.

-Attendees of past conferences have enjoyed hearing from afib experts and have commented not only on the “plain English” of the presentations, but also on the way they’re infused with humor and fun.
+Attendees at past conferences have enjoyed hearing from afib experts and have commented not only on the “plain English” of the presentations, but also on the way they’re infused with humor and fun.
+Pictured here are some of the world-renowned faculty members who joined us in 2023.

 “Speakers were super; enjoyed the humor of some of them no matter how serious this subject.
 Very special to have access to such high-quality practitioners.”